AT&T Business Fiber Review 2026: Real-World Latency, Speed & Pricing

 - 2 months free promotion: Current offer effectively reduces first-year cost to ~$133/month

-- Future-proof capacity: Supports growth from 30 to 50+ employees without service upgrade
+- Growth capacity: Supports 30-50+ employees without service upgrade

 - Multi-location VPN: Sufficient bandwidth for site-to-site VPN with multiple branch offices